e-morrison/plateau/README.md

 #####################

 *** PLAtEAU is now available as a free web tool!
-It is available at https://plateau.bcp.fu-berlin.de/
+It can be accessed at https://plateau.bcp.fu-berlin.de/

 #####################